 To unfocus-based meditation

 Well, for those of us who have an “attention deficit”, this gives us a hard time.
 Attempting to focus and fix our attention loosely on something that is fundamentally boring, is by (neuro) design rather (though not fully) impossible.
 It can easily make us frustrated.
 It confronts us with what we can’t do, reminding us of occasions when we were despised for being distracted, not there, not listening, drifting away.
 Just to illustrate this: being a student in “Zijnsoriëntatie” (Orientation on Being) a daily bodyscan is the foundation of your self-practice.
-However, for three years I have practiced completing a full bodyscan by myself, but thus far have never completed it without significant hick-ups.
+However, for three years I have been practicing a full bodyscan, but thus far have never completed it without significant hick-ups.

 On the other hand, the exploration of mushin as I see it, linking it with what it means to have ADD, gave me a surprising insight.
 An insight that is perfectly in line with what we teach and learn in Zijnsoriëntatie: embrace what you would like to get rid of, disengage from what you would like to hold on to.
 Hence, embracing my difficulty to fix focus, let it widen and roam through my complete bodily experience, allows me to move through it.
 To reach the other side, exactly where I want to be.

 How I practice mushin … outside